Bryanskiy/posts/delegation in generic contexts.md

   fn foo<U>(&self, x: U, y: T);
 }

-// what should be written here?? reuse Trait<???>::foo;
+// what should be written here and how should it be desugared?? reuse Trait<???>::foo;
 ```